Transgender student seeks injunction in bathrooms lawsuit

 EVANSVILLE, Ind.
 (AP) — A federal judge is weighing whether to grant a preliminary injunction to allow a transgender student to use male bathrooms in an Indiana school district he's suing over student bathroom availability.

-The Evansville Courier & Press reports that U.S. District Judge William Lawrence heard the injunction request Friday in Evansville.
-The request was made by the 17-year-old Evansville Vanderburgh School Corp. student identified by initials J.A.W.
+The Evansville Courier & Press reports that U.S. District Judge William Lawrence heard the injunction request on Friday in Evansville.
+The request was made as part of a lawsuit filed by a 17-year-old student against Evansville Vanderburgh School Corp.

-The student testifies he feels ostracized by peers because he must use either the female restroom or small unisex bathrooms in the nurse's office.
+The student says he feels ostracized by his peers because he must use either the female restroom or small unisex bathrooms in the nurse's office.
 Superintendent David Smith says he'd allow the student to use the male restroom if his birth certificate changed to identify him as male.

-Lawrence didn't immediately rule but said he may before Aug.
-8, the district's first day of school.
+The judge didn't immediately rule but said he would do so soon.
+School starts on Aug.
+8.

 Information from: Evansville Courier & Press, http://www.courierpress.com